I wrote the following after a trip to Israel, Germany, and the Balkans 7/24/04-8/08/04.

 But before that we were hungry and in the area of the Shuq, a main open-air market.
 There were two falafel/shawarma places next to each other by the entrance.
 Normally when you buy such a sandwich they open a pita for either the meat or the falafel and then point to all sorts of condiments they can add.
 One of the shops had the customers add the condiments themselves.
 I decided I had hygienic concerns about this arrangement so we went to the other one next door.
 At first we thought it odd that there were two identical shops next to each other but then it became clear why: the first one was the Jewish shop.
 The second, the one we chose, was the Arab one.
 The vendors there were perfectly genial and polite and served us nicely, but they seemed a little surprised that we, obviously American and probably just as obviously Jewish, had picked their shop.

-Quite common in Israel are nuts, and I particularly liked the honey roasted pecans.
+Nuts are common snacks in Israel, and I particularly liked the honey roasted pecans.
 So we went into the Shuq where there were a lot of nut vendors.
 I picked one that seemed to have nicer wares.
 Once again, this happened to be an Arab vendor.
 He was also very nice, and seemingly just as surprised to see us there as the falafel shopkeepers.
 He put my nuts in the bag, then asked if I spoke any Arabic.
 I got embarrassed because I’d been reading my phrase book the night before, saw that there were Arabic words, but had neglected to memorize any.
 I said, “No, but you can teach me one.”
 Then he got embarrassed because he couldn’t think of a good one.
 “What’s ‘thank you’?”
 I asked.
 “Shukran.”
 “Well, then, ‘shukran,'” I said as I took my nuts, smiled, and said good-bye.

 It was the day for languages, as by Thursday I’d finally started to figure out how to read Hebrew.
 It’s a tough language because it doesn’t behave phonetically like any European language I know of.
 And my efforts were further stymied by my phrase book neglecting to include the character for the letter “y” in its guide to the alphabet.
 Hebrew makes no more sense than English does without that letter.
 It’s a handy one to be able to read, so I might advise the editors of the Lonely Planet Hebrew phrase book to consider including it in future editions.